 As we've said, there are a few confusing aspects to Amazon Drive, not least that the software you download to your computer is called Amazon Photos – that suggests that it just deals with your photo library, but in fact the tool will secure any folder or file irrespective of type.
 It also now includes the ability to sync, Dropbox-style, providing a means to automatically secure new files without any extra user effort.

 We like the way that you can pick any file or folder from your computer and choose to upload them, and the way you can carry out one-off backups as well as keeping specific folders monitored, and overall the desktop applications and web interface are polished enough.
-File transfers were speedy (considering our home internet connection), and you can just drag and drop files on to the apps to upload them, if you want.
+In our testing, file transfers were a little slow compared with some key rivals like Microsoft OneDrive and iCloud Drive.
+This shouldn’t be too much of an issue if your plan is to leave the desktop client to run in the background, but if you need quick access to a large file that’s stored in the cloud, you may find yourself waiting a little longer than expected.

-While the interface scores highly for ease of use, it's a bit bare bones in terms of functionality.
+While the interface scores highly for ease of use, it's a bit bare-bones in terms of functionality.
 You can only stream video files that are under 20 minutes in length directly from the web, for example, which immediately puts it behind most of its competitors.
-Also you can't really view your files in the desktop app: it's more of an uploading tool.
+Also, you can't really view your files in the desktop app: it's more of an uploading tool.
+Unlike iCloud Drive, Microsoft OneDrive and Google Drive, the Amazon Photos desktop client doesn’t occupy a space in your computer’s native file management system, which can interrupt some workflows.

 A lot of users may well be able to get by on the web interface alone – you can run one-off uploads from here, but there's no automatic folder uploading.
 Searching through your files, as well as carrying out simple operations like moving and renaming, is all straightforward.
 There's also the option to share files and folders, but like a lot of the Amazon Drive features, it's all a bit rudimentary.